edgelesssys/constellation/docs/docs/getting-started/install.md

 </tabItem>
 <tabItem value="aws" label="AWS">

-In the following steps you will use Constellation to perform two tasks: create the infrastructure and create roles for cluster nodes.
+To set up a Constellation cluster, you need to perform two tasks that require permissions: create the infrastructure and create roles for cluster nodes.
 Both of these actions can be performed by different users, e.g., an administrator to create roles and a DevOps engineer to create the infrastructure.
-We therefore provide a set of permissions for each.

 To create the AWS IAM policies, your user requires the following minimal set of permissions: